Distributionally Robust Batch Contextual Bandits: A Distributionally Robust Formulation of Batch Contextual Bandits

-\item Overlap: There exists some $\eta > 0$, $\pi_0(a\mid x) \ge \eta$, $\forall (x, a) \in \feas \times \actions$. \item Bounded reward support: $0 \leq Y(a^i)\leq M$ for $i=1,2,\ldots,d$. \item Positive density: For any $i=1,2,\ldots ,d,$ $Y(a^{i})|X$ has a conditional density $f_{i}(y_i|x)$ and $ f_{i}(y_i|x)$ has a uniform non-zero lower bound i.e., $ f_{i}(y_i|x)\geq \underline{b}>0$ over the interval $[0,M]$. \end{enumerate} \end{assumption} The overlap assumption ensures that some minimum positive probability is guaranteed no matter what the context is.
-This ensures sufficient exploration in collecting the training data.
-Assumptions \ref{assump:classical}.1 - \ref{assump:classical}.3 are standard and commonly adopted in both the estimation literature (\cite {rosenbaum1983central, imbens2004nonparametric, imbens2015causal}) and the policy learning literature (\cite{zhang2012estimating,zhao2012estimating, kitagawa2018should,swaminathan2015batch, zhou2015residual}).
-Assumption \ref{assump:classical}.4 is made to ensure the $O_p(n^{-1/2})$ convergence rate. \begin{remark} In standard contextual bandits terminology, $\mu_{a} (x) \triangleq \E_{\P_0}[Y_i(a) \mid X_i = x]$ is known as the mean reward function (for action $a$).
+The overlap assumption ensures that some minimum positive probability is guaranteed regardless of the context is.
+This assumption ensures sufficient exploration in collecting the training data, and indeed, many operational policies have $\epsilon$-greedy components.
+Assumption \ref{assump:classical} is standard and commonly adopted in both the estimation literature (\cite {rosenbaum1983central, imbens2004nonparametric, imbens2015causal}) and the policy learning literature (\cite{zhang2012estimating,zhao2012estimating, kitagawa2018should,swaminathan2015batch, zhou2015residual}).
+Assumption \ref {assump:pos_dens} is made to ensure the $O_p(n^{-1/2})$ convergence rate.

+\begin{remark} In standard contextual bandits terminology, $\mu_{a} (x) \triangleq \E_{\P_0}[Y_i(a) \mid X_i = x]$ is known as the mean reward function for action $a$.
 Depending on whether one assumes a parametric form of $\mu_{a} (x)$ or not, one needs to employ different statistical methodologies.
-In particular, when $\mu_{a} (x)$ is a linear function of $x$, this is known as linear contextual bandits, an important and most extensively studied subclass of contextual bandits.
-In this paper, we do not make any structural assumption on $\mu_{a} (x)$: we are in the non-parametric contextual bandits regime and work with a general underlying data-generating distributions $\P_0$.
+In particular, when $\mu_{a} (x)$ is a linear function of $x$, this setting is known as linear contextual bandits, an important and most extensively studied subclass of contextual bandits.
+In this paper, we do not make any structural assumption on $\mu_{a} (x)$: we are in the non-parametric contextual bandits regime and work with general underlying data-generating distributions $\P_0$. \end{remark}